A Dark Past; A Bright Future

 BY: T. Franklin Murphy | January 2017

 The past does, however, contain wisdom.
 We learn associations between behaviors and consequences.
 We see patterns in interactions and reoccurring emotions.
-By recognizing a chain of events, we can halt and change directions before hitting the same dead end.
+By recognizing a chain of events, we can identify incoming storms, halt and change directions before hitting the same dead end.
 We can intervene with a healthier response, avoiding reoccurring pitfalls.
 We gain wisdom to make more constructive decisions.